Contributed By Campbells

 The process is not prescribed by statute, but if there are disputed, contingent or unliquidated claims, the scheme document will include an adjudication mechanism.

-As previously noted in 6.1 Statutory Process for a Financial Restructuring/Reorganisation, the scheme, as embodied in the scheme document, must be approved by the requisite majorities in each scheme class and sanctioned by the BVI court, which will not do so unless satisfied as to the fairness of the scheme terms.
+As noted above in 6.1 Statutory Process for a Financial Restructuring/Reorganisation, the scheme, as embodied in the scheme document, must be approved by the requisite majorities in each scheme class and sanctioned by the Grand Court, which will not do so unless satisfied as to the fairness of the scheme terms.

 The question of whether creditors can exercise rights of set-off or netting in a proceeding would need to be addressed in the scheme documentation.

-The implications of a company/creditor failing to observe the terms of a scheme would depend on the particular circumstances in question.
+The implications of a company/creditor failing to observe the terms of a scheme would depend on the particular circumstances.

 Existing equity owners can receive/retain any ownership or other property on account of their ownership interests.